‘M4’ Major Currencies (CHF)

 In the middle section annualised rates of change are shown together with annualised risk, and risk-adjusted returns, and in the bottom section a profile of all 36 monthly rates of change is given.

-What emerges from the information of Exhibit-8 is: a) the comparatively random nature of currency trends in this period manifest in the near 50% frequency of positive changes, b.) poor proportions between returns and risk manifesting with fairly negative risk-adjusted returns where risk was three times return.
+What emerges from the information of Exhibit-8 is: a) the comparatively random nature of currency trends in this period manifest in the near 50% frequency of positive changes, b.) poor proportions between dismal returns and substantial risk.

-Put differently, unless the asset(s) held in foreign currency (equities or bonds) performed genuinely well in local currency, to a Swiss based investor and operating out of a currency that is, by any standard over-valued, foreign investments have been either nerve-wrecking and/or unrewarding.
+Put differently, unless the asset(s) held in foreign currency (equities or bonds) performed genuinely well in local currency, to a Swiss based investor and operating out of a currency that is, by any standard, artificially over-valued, foreign investments have been either nerve-wrecking and/or unrewarding.

 Exhibit-9 (above).
 Here, currencies are shown in terms of trailing 36 months rates of change, annualised.
 Unusually, currently all four currencies have converged very near the ‚zero’ line, but the graph still emphasises how much difference it can potentially make to get currency exposure right.
 The difference between a weak as opposed to a stable, or strong currency could easily amount to 15% or even 20% in annualised return over three years.
 Examples are £ versus Yen (2010), or Yen versus US$ (2015).